zpeng2022/edu-cpo-lab-zpeng/README.md

 ## Design notes

 - DicHashMap and SelfHashMap
+  - SelfHashMap is a hash map data structure supports dicHashMap
-- HashMap is below the dic
+  - dicHashMap is a dic
+  - We want to make DicHashMap clear and simple, so we split the
+  - implementation into two parts
 - Advantages of unit testing:
   - it help us write better code
   - it help us catch bugs earlier